shakilla1/alu-student_finance_tracker/README.md

-💰 Student Finance Tracker
+ Student Finance Tracker
-A simple and friendly web app to help students manage their money.
+it's a web app to help students manage their money.
 Track spending, set budgets, and understand where your money goes - all in one place!

-🌟 What It Does
+ What It Does
 Track Expenses: Log purchases with categories like Food, Books, Transport

 Set Budgets: Monthly spending limits with friendly alerts